phenoscape/owlet/README.md

 ```

 ## Usage
-Below is an example of loading an ontology from a file into an OWL reasoner, and then using the reasoner to expand a SPARQL query to triple store.
+Below is an example of loading an ontology from a file into an OWL reasoner, and then using the reasoner to expand a SPARQL query to a triple store.
 In this example, the triple store is in-memory and holds the same ontology as the reasoner, but you could replace that part with querying a remote SPARQL endpoint that, for example, contains data linked to the ontology.

 ```scala
 import org.semanticweb.elk.owlapi.ElkReasonerFactory